-The pendency of the Merger and the Sale could cause disruptions in and create uncertainty regarding our business, which could have an adverse effect on our financial condition and results of operations, regardless of whether the Merger and the Sale are completed.
-These risks, which could be exacerbated by a delay in the completion of the Merger and the Sale, include the following:
+The pendency of the Merger and the Sale could cause disruptions in and create uncertainty regarding our business, which could have an adverse effect on our financial condition and results of operations, regardless of whether the Merger and the distribution center closing of the Sale are completed.
+These risks, which could be exacerbated by a delay in the completion of the Merger and the distribution center closing of the Sale, include the following:

-- certain vendors may change their programs or processes which might adversely affect the supply or cost of the products, which then might adversely affect our stores sales or gross profit; - negotiations with third party payors might be adversely affected which then might adversely affect our stores sales or gross profit; - our current and prospective associates may experience uncertainty about their future roles, which might adversely affect our ability to attract and retain key personnel; - key management and other employees may be difficult to retain or may become distracted from day-to-day operations because matters related to the Merger or the Sale may require substantial commitments of their time and resources, which could adversely affect our operations and financial results; - our current and prospective customers may experience uncertainty about the ability of our stores to meet their needs, which might cause customers to make purchases or fill their prescriptions elsewhere; - our ability to pursue alternative business opportunities, including strategic acquisitions, is limited by the terms of the Merger Agreement and the Asset Purchase Agreement.
-If the Merger or the Sale is not completed for any reason, there can be no assurance that any other transaction acceptable to us will be offered or that our business, prospects or results of operations will not be adversely affected;

-- our ability to make appropriate changes to our business may be restricted by covenants in the Merger Agreement or the Asset Purchase Agreement; these restrictions generally require us to conduct our business in the ordinary course and subject us to a variety of specified limitations absent WBA's or Buyer's prior written consent, as applicable.
-We may find that these and other contractual restrictions in the Merger Agreement or the Asset Purchase Agreement may delay or prevent us from responding, or limit our ability to respond, effectively to competitive pressures, industry developments and future business opportunities that may arise during such period, even if our management believes they may be advisable; and - the costs and potential adverse outcomes of litigation relating to the Merger or the Sale.
+- certain vendors may change their programs or processes which might adversely affect the supply or cost of the products, which then might adversely affect our stores sales or gross profit; - negotiations with third party payors might be adversely affected which then might adversely affect our stores sales or gross profit; - our current and prospective associates may experience uncertainty about their future roles, which might adversely affect our ability to attract and retain key personnel; - key management and other employees may be difficult to retain or may become distracted from day-to-day operations because matters related to the Merger or the Sale may require substantial commitments of their time and resources, which could adversely affect our operations and financial results; - our current and prospective customers may experience uncertainty about the ability of our stores to meet their needs, which might cause customers to make purchases or fill their prescriptions elsewhere; - our ability to pursue alternative business opportunities, including strategic acquisitions, is limited by the terms of the Merger Agreement and the Amended and Restated Asset Purchase Agreement (with respect to the distribution centers and related assets being sold pursuant thereto).
+If the Merger and/or the Sale is not completed for any reason, there can be no assurance that any other transaction acceptable to us will be offered or that our business, prospects or results of operations will not be adversely affected; - our ability to make appropriate changes to our business may be restricted by covenants in the Merger Agreement or the Amended and Restated Asset Purchase Agreement (with respect to the distribution centers and related assets being sold pursuant thereto); these restrictions generally require us to conduct our business in the ordinary course and subject us to a variety of specified limitations absent Albertsons' or WBA's prior written consent, as applicable.
+We may find that these and other contractual restrictions in the Merger Agreement or the Amended and Restated Asset Purchase Agreement may delay or prevent us from responding, or limit our ability to respond, effectively to competitive pressures, industry developments and future business opportunities that may arise during such period, even if our management believes they may be advisable; and - the costs and potential adverse outcomes of litigation relating to the Merger or the Sale.